1. Independent Shopping

 2. Malvern Theatres

-Malvern Theatres has been a beacon of culture since 1885, and still to this day provides exceptional performances and screenings.
-From its origins with the greats such as Sir George Bernard Shaw and Edward Elgar, even today the classics and most star-studded shows make a stop here after the West End.
+Malvern Theatres has been a beacon of culture since 1885, and still provides exceptional performances and screenings.
+From its origins with the greats such as Sir George Bernard Shaw and Edward Elgar, today the classics and most star-studded shows make a stop here after the West End.
 Combined with a modern cinema with all the latest releases, Malvern Theatres stands out in the county for being one of the finest establishments of the arts.

 3. Morgan Experience Centre at the Morgan Motor Factory

 Morgan Motors has been a Malvern institution for over 100 years.
 Founded in 1910 by Henry Morgan, they are still producing excellence in automotive engineering today, all by hand.
 Unlike most factory tours, there is no glass between you and the production line- each tour guides you through every workshop.
 From the first splinter of ash, to the latest modern technology, fully experience what goes into each Morgan vehicle.
-The NEW experience includes a museum, showroom and shop.
+The NEW experience includes a museum, showroom and shop and café.

 4. Malvern Splash